lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

       :align: center

    |
-   | When you click EXECUTE FILEBROWSER button again in the data folder
+   | When you click 'EXECUTE FILEBROWSER' button again in the data folder
-       explorer, a new compute session will be created and a total of two FileBrowser sessions
+       explorer, a new compute session will be created and a total of two FileBrowser sessions will appear.
-       will appear.

 Create a compute session with FileBrowser image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^